 My Life In Nelson

 My name is André van Berlo and I am the father of 2 awesome kids and husband to my amazing wife Renée.
 We love our life here in the Kootenays and I’m grateful my children get to grow up here.
 In April, 2015, we moved straight to Nelson from the Netherlands.
 Some of the reasons for moving here were skiing, hiking, lakes, good summers, fishing, great community, etc. At the time I didn’t even know what a great music and art scene the town has!

 I try to spend as much time with the family as possible.
 Reading stories to my 3yr old son, practicing the violin with my 7yr old daughter, hikes, camping, you get the drill.
 Here, everything seems so much more pure and simple.
 It wasn’t always easy for us though.
 When we just moved here, all I heard from people was: “I hope you brought your job with you”.
 We’ve had some interesting months in our first 3 years in Nelson.
 The birth of our son came in a time where we were trying to survive and we were living one day at a time.
 But, much has changed since then!
-I have many wonderful students now and all four of us have found our place here in the community.
+I founded the Nelson Guitar Academy and I have many wonderful students now and all four of us have found our place here in the community.
 Nelson has so much to give and I hope to add my share as well!